 Give your "perfect match" favors a new spin with fancy jars #Decor Porn#steal-this-idea#wedding favors March 20 | Catherine Clark bijouxandbits Photo by Laura Witherow Tim and Amy celebrated their own perfect match by giving out these jarred matches with custom labels as favors.
 I realize that matchbooks aren't totally new favor territory, but you have to admit these look pretty snazzy and very "take home and display"-worthy.
 Plus, they're giving me a total hospital vibe.
 This could get very naughty nurse… For more details from this wedding (and fewer from my dirty mind), check out their Flickr set.
 Oh, and check out our tag archive of favor porn for more ideas!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Catherine Clark Catherine Clark (aka Superman) is Offbeat Bride's Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Awards, adventures, and awesome discounts from NY's Milestone Images NEXT Aussie anime lovers tie the knot Show/Hide comments [ 6 ] They are very cute, but where do you strike them???
 1 agrees Reply Perhaps on the round patch of sandpaper you glue to the bottom of the jar!
 1 agrees Reply Good forethought!
 I would totally forget and give out plain matches with nothing available to light them.
 Looks like these are strike-anywhere matches (they have the white tip).
 1 agrees Reply The white tip makes them look like strike anywhere matches.
 Maybe a cute pebble in the bottom of the jar?
 Though I know from experience that strike anywhere really does mean ANYWHERE.
 Even windows and other matches Reply Cute!!
 What if you put them in larger salt shakers?
 Double favors!
 1 agrees Reply There are such things as strike-anywhere matches?
 Mind=blown.
 These are insanely cute – too bad people wouldn't understand them here..
 1 agrees Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.